Somewhere, something incredible is waiting to be known.

 Temporarily shuttered by the global pandemic, American theatres hang in a liminal state, moving from what was to what will be next.
 We invite you to sit with us during this pause, this breath, and to contemplate all that has transpired between these walls and all our ambitions for what theatre can be in the future.

-Sometimes this space will be quiet and dark, other times you may hear or see echoes of THE LADY FROM THE SEA, and maybe other glimpses of Court Theatre’s past and possibly even our future.
+Sometimes this space will be quiet and dark, other times you may hear or see echoes of Court Theatre’s past and possibly even our future.
 We invite you to return often and see how the physical space evolves.